pbeens/ICS-Computer-Studies/Processing/ICS3C-Final-Project-2019.md

 Be sure the program meets the needs addressed in the overview, above.

-## Program 02 - Moveable Paddle (DRAFT - DO NOT USE)
+## Program 02 - Moveable Paddle

 Write a program with a moveable paddle on the right side of the screen.

-Continue using the global variables as defined above:
+Continue using these global variables as defined above:

 + `window_height`
 + `window_width`